 Perdue Rescue Trial Court Watch - Week 2: Sept 22nd-27th, 2025

 DxE investigator and animal rescuer Zoe Rosenberg is on trial in Sonoma County, California.
 She is facing years in jail for rescuing four sick and injured chickens from Perdue’s Petaluma Poultry slaughterhouse.
-All media has been denied access to the courtroom, but you can follow along through these Court Watch summaries, on our Perdue Rescue Trial X account, on our Instagram, and on UnchainedTV.
+All media requests to record the trial have been denied, but you can follow along through these Court Watch summaries, on our Perdue Rescue Trial X account, on our Instagram, and on UnchainedTV.
 Check back regularly for new updates.
 Want to take action?
 Sign the petition at RightToRescue.com and share the news with your friends and family.

 Monday, September 22nd